eQTL-Catalogue/eQTL-Catalogue-resources/tutorials/workflow_execution.md

 Use the `-executor.queueSize` option to limit the number alignment jobs running in parallel to avoid too much load on the disks.

-## Step 3: Gene expression and genotype data normalisation and QC with [eQTL-Catalogue/qcnorm](https://github.com/eQTL-Catalogue/qcnorm)
+## Step 3: Gene expression and genotype data normalisation and QC with eQTL-Catalogue/qcnorm

+The [eQTL-Catalogue/qcnorm workflow](https://github.com/eQTL-Catalogue/qcnorm) that takes raw results from the [eQTL-Catalogue/rnaseq](https://github.com/eQTL-Catalogue/rnaseq) workflow and applies appropriate normalisation techniques for each quantification method.
+Gene and exon counts are quantile normalised using the cqn R package before inverse normal transformation is applied.
+In contrast, transcript and splice-junction quantification results are converted into proportional estimates before inverse normal transformation is applied.
+The workflow also produces a QC report in html format containing the PCA and MDS plots of the gene expression data, as well as concordance checks for biological sex and genotype data.

 #### Dowload the workflow from GitHub